 Where is your smartphone right now?
-If you’re like any other person living in the digital age… it’s probably within an arms length.
-Mobile phones are a phenomenon that have developed rapidly over a short amount of time and have become an essential part of everyday life.
+If you’re like any other person living in the digital age… it’s probably within an arm’s length.
+Mobile phones are a phenomenon that has developed rapidly over a short amount of time and have become an essential part of everyday life.
 Because of this, the idea of a mobile-first search engine focus isn’t a new concept.
-If you pay any attention to Google news, they’ve been greatly encouraging website designers and business owners to design their site with a strong focus on mobile experience.
+If you pay any attention to Google news, they’ve been greatly encouraging website designers and business owners to design their site with a strong focus on the mobile experience.

 Up until very recently, the desktop user has been the primary focus of Google’s search results.
 Google sends out “crawlers” that examine and evaluate pages based on hundreds of signals – quality, backlinks, load time and much more.
 With the rollout of the mobile-first initiative earlier this year, Google will now inspect the web and its various websites from the point of view of mobile users.
 That means using the mobile version of the site as the primary search result versus the desktop version.

-If you have a website with a strong mobile user experience (often referred to as UX), then your sites search engine standing shouldn’t be affected negatively – it might even be affected positively!
+If you have a website with strong mobile user experience (often referred to as UX), then your sites search engine standing shouldn’t be affected negatively – it might even be affected positively!
 For example, if your web developer designed your site to be responsive, you won’t see drastic impacts in terms of SEO or keyword rankings.
 But, if your site was designed with desktop users as the main focus, it’s time to look into developing a plan for a mobile responsive redesign!

 Here are 5 steps that will help you get ready for Google’s mobile-first focus: